Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

-Today’s Heardle answer has been revealed and the answer of today’s (March 29) mystery song is courtesy of a very successful DJ duo, who back in the mid 2010s, were two of the most famous people in music.
+Today’s Heardle answer has been revealed and the answer of today’s (March 30) mystery song is courtesy of one of the most iconic Australian singers of all time, who enjoyed great notoriety in the mid 2010s.

-Today’s mystery duo have now been active for 11 years since 2012, but their big break didn’t come until 2015 when they achieved their first top 10 on the US Billboard Hot 100.
-Arguably their biggest song was their 2016 hit ‘Closer’ featuring Halsey.
+Born and raised in Adelaide, she started her career as a singer in the acid jazz band Crisp in the mid-1990s.
+When Crisp disbanded in 1997, she released her debut studio album, OnlySee, in Australia.
+She moved to London and provided vocals for the British duo Zero 7.

 Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.